-The new residential quarter is embedded between Sommerhoffpark, Main and Bahnlinie, and is in close proximity to the Main.
+The new residential quarter is embedded between Sommerhoffpark, river Main and railroad tracks, and is in close proximity to the Main.
 Those traveling on the Main-Neckar-Bridge in Frankfurt will be able to view this ensemble as they enter Frankfurt.

 So far, the property is not developed for passers-by.
-The route along the Mainufer ends at the Main-Neckar-Bridge.
+The route along the Main river banks ends at the Main-Neckar-Bridge.
 However, pedestrians and cyclists will be able to stroll along the bridge by the river in the future.
 There will be a planned gap between the Mainuferpromenade and the Sommerhoffpark.
-According to the green space office, investors are building a 12-meter-wide green promenade, which will be handed over after completion to the city of Frankfurt.
+According to the green space office, investors are building a 12-meter-wide green promenade, which will be handed over after completion to the City of Frankfurt.

 Status September 2019: During a visit of the SKYLINE ATLAS at Cyrus Moser Architekten we found the model of “Wohnen am Sommerhoffpark”.
 Noteworthy are the dimensions of the dorm along the railway line.
 The building serves as a soundproofing for the high-rise residential buildings and hangs over to the Main river.